House of Poschinger: History

 The first documented branch of the House of Poschinger worked as ministeriales for the Prince-Bishops of Passau.
 Records of the family begin with Rapoto de Paskengen mentioned in 1140 as a witness of a donation to the Augustinian monastery of Aldersbach.
 Further branches existed in Posching (in the areas around Mitterfels, Metten, Deggendorf and later also in Pförring near Ingolstadt), at the estate of Sicklasberg near Konzell and as councillors in Straubing.
 The name Poschinger (often spelled Paskengen, Paschingen, Baskingin or Posching) originated probably from the Posching estate, which was owned by the bishops of Passau.

 The genealogical lineage of the family has continued uninterrupted since its inception and began with Joachim Poschinger from Pförring (1523-1599).
 Joachim Poschinger is considered to be a member of the Posching branch, which originated around 1262.
 After studying law and music at the University of Ingolstadt, he was a judge and administrator (Pfleger) in the service of the Barons of Degenberg at the castles of Linden near Viechtach and Neunußberg (1550-1568).
 In 1568, he bought the glassworks estate of Zwieselau (district of Regen) in the Bavarian Forest from the House of Degenberg.
 This marks the beginning of the Poschinger tradition as owners of glassworks, which continues to this day.
-Joachim received his imperial coat of arms on October 19, 1547 in Regensburg from Petrus Apianus, imperial count palantine under Emperor Charles V. His son Paulus acquired the glassworks estate of Oberfrauenau in the Bavarian Forest in 1592, from this time on the seat of the progenitor branch.
+Joachim received his imperial coat of arms on October 19, 1547 in Regensburg from Petrus Apianus, imperial count palatine under Emperor Charles V. His son Paulus acquired the glassworks estate of Oberfrauenau in the Bavarian Forest in 1592, from this time on the seat of the progenitor branch.

+One branch of the family emigrated to Bohemia in the 17th century.
+In 1639 Hans Poschinger (d.
+1676) settled among the royal free peasants of the crown forest of Hwozd and built the Poschingerhof at Seewiesen (Javorná).
+His son Andreas Anton Poschinger (1646–1716) owned glassworks there and served as chief judge (Oberrichter) of the free peasants from 1693 to 1712.
+In 1700 he endowed the chapel from which the church of St Anne at Seewiesen developed.
+After the estate passed to a son-in-law in 1716, no further Poschinger is recorded there.

 Due to the possession of Oberanzenberg (since 1639) Wilhelm Poschinger received the noble title Landsass in Upper Palatinate on December 18, 1643 by Prince Elector Maximilian.
 From this time on, the family was part of the nobility in Upper Palatinate and was listed in the registers of the noble Landsassen.

 After Johann Michael I. Poschinger had already acquired the estates of Drachselsried and Wettzell in 1770, his son Georg Benedikt I. submitted a request to the Court Chamber of the Elector in 1784 to elevate the hereditary estate of Frauenau to the status of an independent feudal estate (Hofmark), which was granted on December 7, 1785.
 Georg Benedikt I. thus had the lower jurisdiction, police authority and certain administrative rights on all three estates.

 The family received the hereditary imperial knighthood with the name Knight and Edler of Poschinger in Oberanzenberg for the following brothers: